WebDevStudios/wds-bt/.github/PULL_REQUEST_TEMPLATE.md

 For visual alterations, provide screenshots or recordings for both desktop and mobile.
 You can utilize Loom for this purpose: https://www.loom.com/screen-recorder
 -->

+## AI Assistance

+- [ ] 🤖 This project was developed with the help of a LLM/AI such as Cursor, Gemini, etc.

 ## Added to documentation?

 - [ ] 📜 README.md